Box (comics): Fictional character biography

 Roger Bochs was born in Moose Jaw, Saskatchewan.
 He was a brilliant engineer and mechanic who lost both of his legs.
 He created a remote-controlled robot which he called Box as a play on his own name.
-James Hudson saw Bochs' potential.
-He helped Bochs with the construction of Box and recruited him into Gamma Flight, a training program for the Canadian superhero group Alpha Flight, which was led by Hudson as Guardian.
+James Hudson, seeing Bochs' potential, helped him construct Box and recruited him into Gamma Flight, a training program for the Canadian superhero group Alpha Flight, which was led by Hudson as Guardian.
 Bochs graduated to Beta Flight, a group for more advanced superhero trainees, but the Canadian government dissolved Alpha Flight, and Beta Flight and Gamma Flight were cancelled.

 Most Gamma Flight members are recruited by Jerry Jaxon, a disgraced former employer of Hudson, to join Omega Flight.
 Bochs joins Omega Flight with the intention to destroy it from within.
 However, Jaxon attacks Guardian by wearing Box's controlling helmet.
 Guardian overloads Box, and the feedback kills Jaxon.
 The damage sustained during the battle causes Guardian's suit to explode.

 Bochs returns to work on Box, but feels partly responsible for Guardian's death.
 Another friend of Guardian, Madison Jeffries, meets Bochs.
 Collaborating, and because of Jeffries' mutant ability to shape metal, plastic and glass with his mind, they significantly improve upon the original Box design.
 It is no longer controlled by a helmet.
-Instead, the user physically merges with the larger and more powerful Box.
+Instead, the user physically merges with the Box armor.

-Bochs wants to use Box to hunt down Delphine Courtney, an android working for Jaxon and the leader of Omega Flight, for its part in Hudson's death, but Box is needed elsewhere: The body of Walter Langkowski (alias Sasquatch) has been taken over by the Great Beast Tanaraq, and Snowbird is forced to destroy the body.
+Bochs wants to use Box to hunt down Delphine Courtney, an android working for Jaxon and the leader of Omega Flight, for its part in Hudson's death, but Box is needed elsewhere: the body of Walter Langkowski (alias Sasquatch) has been taken over by the Great Beast Tanaraq, and Snowbird is forced to destroy his body.
 Alpha Flight projects Langkowski's soul into the Box machine.
-With Alpha Flight, Bochs encounters Courtney once more, who is impersonating Guardian, along with the rest of Omega Flight.
-Omega is defeated with the assistance of the Beyonder, and Jeffries arrives to use his powers to turn Courtney inside-out, destroying her.
-Bochs tries to find a new body for him, but fails, and Langkowski's soul left Box.
+Jeffries uses his powers to turn Courtney inside-out, destroying her.
+In the aftermath, Bochs tries to find a new body for Langkowski, but fails, and Langkowski's soul leaves Box.
 Bochs controls Box once again and joins Alpha Flight as an official member.